yahyaee98/simple-chat-php/README.md

 ## 📄 API documentation
 You can check the full API documentation in [Swagger UI](https://yahyaee98.github.io/simple-chat-php/api).

+I've deployed the code on [chat.cloud.soheil.io](https://chat.cloud.soheil.io) and that is configured in the Swagger UI.
+Feel free to play with the APIs the Swagger UI! ✨

 ## 🧪 Tests
 I've included some tests for the `Chat` service.
 Just run `make test` to see them working 😁.